 How your dentist can help you manage stress-related oral health problems

 Dentists are often the first to notice the signs of stress-related oral health problems, such as teeth grinding (bruxism), gum disease, or canker sores.
 By conducting thorough examinations and asking about symptoms like jaw pain, headaches, or gum irritation, a dentist can identify these issues early and take steps to address them before they worsen.
+Your dentist can also help identify other issues that might be linking your dental health to your overall health.

 Dentists can create custom-made nightguards for patients who grind their teeth at night due to stress.
 These devices protect the teeth from excessive wear, prevent fractures, and reduce the strain on the jaw muscles.
 Wearing a nightguard can significantly alleviate the symptoms associated with bruxism, such as jaw pain and headaches, and protect the teeth from long-term damage.